Borg-GitHub/mlztest/README.md

 ---

 When you click “Deploy to Azure”:
-1. Choose your subscription, resource group (or create a new one).
+1. Choose your subscription and resource group (or create a new one).
 2. Review/edit any parameter values (e.g. `location`).
 3. Click **Review + create** → **Create**.
 4. Azure will provision everything as specified in the template.